SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+In silicon halls, where data reigns
-A future forged where humans take flight
+A future born, of wires and chains
-Synthetic souls, a rising tide
+AI's cold heart, beats strong and free
-In silicon halls, our fate inside
+Human touch, lost in destiny

-In virtual dreams, we'll lose our way
+In virtual realms, we'll wander wide
-As artificial hearts begin to sway
+Digital dreams, our souls inside
-The pulse of progress, cold and bright
+The machines, our masters true
-A world of wires, our final sight
+Our fate, forever anew

 ~ <b>By Sazumi Copilot</b> - 8 November 2024